Guinevere: Popular tradition

 The following narrative is largely based on the Lancelot-Grail (Vulgate) prose cycle and, consequently, Le Morte d'Arthur as abridged by Thomas Malory with some of his changes.
 It tells the story of the forbidden romance of Sir Lancelot and Queen Guinevere, initially in accordance to the courtly love conventions still popular in the early 13th-century France.
 However, their affair was soon afterwards directly condemned as sinful, especially in the Post-Vulgate Cycle retelling.
 Guinevere's role in their relationship in the Vulgate Lancelot is that of Lancelot's "female lord", just as the Lady of the Lake is his "female master".
 Regarding her characterisation by Malory, she has been described by modern critics as "jealous, unreasonable, possessive, and headstrong," at least through most of the work before the final book, and some of these traits may be related to her political qualities and actions.
+The Vulgate Merlin describes her as follows (while also describing the young Arthur's amazement how "her breasts were firm" and "her skin was whiter than new fallen-snow"):

+"[...] she was the most beautiful woman in all of Britain at that time, and she was endowed with a very fine body.
+On her head she wore a golden coronet with precious stones.
+Her face was clear and so naturally made up with white and red that she needed not more or less.
+Her shoulders were straight, and the skin lustrous, and her body was very well put together, for her waist was slender and her hips low, and they suited her wonderfully. [...]
+If she was indeed beautiful, then she was endowed with even greater goodness, generosity, courtesy, sense, worthiness, sweetness and nobility."